 Note: Before setting up custom senders, please review technical requirements outlined in the articles Allowlist Firstup Emails and Make Firstup a Trusted Sender.
 This technical setup must be completed for each domain, but not each individual email address.

-In the new Studio, open the Configure page and navigate to the Aliases tab to review all of your contact addresses.
+In Creator Studio, open the Configure page and navigate to the Aliases tab to review all of your contact addresses.

 Create a New Email Alias